cloudatcal/CLAC-Tinyurl-skeleton/README.md

 Some important notes and dev links:

+- You need a Github and an AWS account for this project.
 - We reccomend using an IDE of some kind(PyCharm/VSCode/Atom).
 As students we get free access to the entire jetbrains toolbox.
 You can apply for a student account [here](https://www.jetbrains.com/shop/eform/students)